Everything you need to get the Grant of Probate in your hand in 6–10 weeks, without solicitor fees

 Your Responsibilities as Executor:

-If the estate includes property (houses, land, etc.), you will need to transfer ownership from the deceased's name.
+If the estate includes property (houses, land, etc.), you may need to transfer ownership from the deceased's name to the beneficiaries named in the will.
 This is a separate legal process that requires Land Registry applications.

-Cost: Property transfers can typically be arranged for approximately £300 total, which includes both the solicitor's fee and the Land Registry fee.
+Transfer to beneficiaries: Property transfers to beneficiaries can typically be arranged for approximately £300 total, which includes both the solicitor's fee and the Land Registry fee.

 Important: You must obtain the Grant of Probate before you can transfer or sell property.
-If you plan to sell the property, that is a separate legal matter that will require additional conveyancing services, but the Grant of Probate is a prerequisite for any property sale.
+The Grant is a prerequisite for any property transaction.

 Questions?
 Contact us at hello@probatedirectni.com